Keep track of the contenders, the maybes, and those who’ve left the race.

 Zach Iscol: A former Marine who served in Iraq, Iscol is the founder of a mental-health non-profit called the Headstrong Project and Hirepurpose, a service for veterans and military families seeking employment.
 He joined the mayor’s race in October but dropped out in January to pursue the comptroller’s seat instead.
 Campaign website

 Corey Johnson: The Council speaker was the first to formally declare his candidacy but dropped out in September 2020 citing a bout of depression.
 Had he continued, Johnson would have encountered static over the city budget passed in June, which neither cut the police budget enough to satisfy NYPD critics nor treated cop spending as sacrosanct enough for the department’s loyalists.
 All Johnson’s predecessors as Council speaker since the position was created in 1986—Peter Vallone, Gifford Miller, Christine Quinn and Melissa Mark-Viverito—have been unable to move on to higher office.
+In March, Johnson entered the race for comptroller.

 Max Rose: Two years after unseating a Republican incumbent to win a seat representing Staten Island and southern Brooklyn in Congress, Rose was defeated by a healthy margin on November 3.
 Rose filed paperwork to run for mayor in December, but bowed out on January 3, writing: “I urge every candidate to recognize that across the five boroughs no one believes that City Hall is on the side of the working class.
 People are scared and unsure if the New York they love will still exist in the years to come.
 The next mayor can’t just balance the budget, he or she must build a social contract that leaves no one behind.
 New York City can set the governing example for the rest of the world.”